‘Succession’ tops Emmy nominations, ‘Squid Game’ also scores

 Best drama series nominees include “Better Call Saul”; “Euphoria”; “Severance”; “Stranger Things” and “Yellowjackets.”

-The modern vampire comedy “What We Do in the Shadows” and “Yellowjackets,” a combined thriller and coming-of-age saga that’s created major buzz, showed Emmy voters have both a sense of humor and adventure.
+The modern vampire comedy “What We Do in the Shadows” and “Yellowjackets,” a combined thriller and coming-of-age saga that’s created major buzz, showed that Emmy voters have both a sense of humor and adventure.
+Controversy apparently left them unfazed: “Dave Chappelle: The Closer,” which drew criticism for its transgender mockery, picked up a pre-recorded variety special nomination.

 Netflix’s global sensation “Squid Game” followed in the footsteps of 2020 Oscar darling “Parasite,” also made in South Korea.
 But “Pachinko,” a sweeping and much-lauded South Korean family drama failed to garner any Emmy nods.